 According to Eshed, Many of the weapons used by the Jewish underground fighters, such as the British Sten, were cheap and straightforward to manufacture, but they were deficient in most other respects.
 They suffered from numerous restraints while being inaccurate.
 There were problems also with different weapons, such as the Schmeiser – they were slow.
 Uzi was looking for something quick, easy, light, very comfortable, and efficient.

-“When the State of Israel was established, Gal enlisted in the IDF and took an officers’ course, along with his continued development of the submachine gun.
+“When the State of Israel was established, Gal enlisted in the Israel Defense Forces (IDF) and took an officers’ course, along with his continued development of the submachine gun.
 Gal and IMI developed the new submachine gun, and at the time, Israel’s prime minister, David Ben Gurion, chose the Uzi as the standard issue weapon for the IDF”, said Eshed.

-The IDF began using the UZI in 1954-1955 by paratroopers and the special forces (Unit 101) against infiltrators in retaliatory actions.
+The Israel Defense Forces (IDF) began using the UZI in 1954-1955 by paratroopers and the special forces (Unit 101) against infiltrators in retaliatory actions.
 “Like most submachine guns, the Uzi’s mechanism of action is quite simple.
 The shooter holds a small handle at the top of the weapon and pulls it back until the weapon’s internal mechanism is locked in the rear position.
 The weapon remains in this position until the shooter pulls the trigger”, Eshed explained.

 “From a technical standpoint, Gal took a lot of ideas from other submachine guns he encountered over the years, especially the Czech M23 submachine gun.
 Uzi’s uniqueness lies in the fact that it contained a lot of positive features and positive ideas – and yet remained extremely inexpensive and easy to manufacture.”